Living Arrangement Needs Assessments

 * Care options may be limited

-Assisted Living provides housing plus daily support for personal care needs like dressing, bathing, medication reminders, meals, and mobility assistance.
-It’s a good fit when someone needs regular help and benefits from staff nearby, while still keeping privacy and community.
+• Assisted Living provides housing plus daily support for personal care needs like dressing, bathing, medication reminders, meals, and mobility assistance (called activities of daily living or ADLs).
+It is a good fit when someone needs regular personal care assistance and benefits from staff being nearby, while still having privacy and access to community.

-You get a choice of Studio/one/two-bedroom; medication management, all meals, housekeeping, activities, scheduled transportation, and on-demand ADL assistance 24×7.
+You get a choice of studio/one/two-bedroom; medication management, all meals, housekeeping, activities, scheduled transportation, and on-demand ADL assistance 24 hours a day, 7 days a week, 365 days a year.

 Monthly Cost: